larsvilhuber/ssb-demo/code/README.md

 #### SIPP Synthetic Beta 7.0

-(describe data here)
+> "The SIPP Synthetic Beta (SSB) is a Census Bureau product that integrates person-level micro-data from a household survey with administrative tax and benefit data.
+These data link respondents from the Survey of Income and Program Participation (SIPP) to Social Security Administration (SSA)/Internal Revenue Service (IRS) Form W-2 records and SSA records of retirement and disability benefit receipt, and were produced by Census Bureau staff economists and statisticians in collaboration with researchers at Cornell University, the SSA and the IRS.
+The purpose of the SSB is to provide access to linked data that are usually not publically available due to confidentiality concerns.
+To overcome these concerns, Census synthesizes, or models, all the variables in a way that changes the record of each individual so as to preserve the underlying covariate relationships between the variables."
+[1](https://www.census.gov/programs-surveys/sipp/guidance/sipp-synthetic-beta-data-product.html)

 #### SIPP Gold Standard File 7.0

 Validated results in the paper (would) use confidential microdata from the U.S. Census Bureau.
-To gain access to the Census microdata, follow the directions here on how to write a proposal for access to the data via a Federal Statistical Research Data Center: https://www.census.gov/ces/rdcresearch/howtoapply.html.
+To gain access to the Census microdata, follow the directions here on how to write a proposal for access to the data via a Federal Statistical Research Data Center: <https://www.census.gov/topics/research/guidance/restricted-use-microdata/standard-application-process.html>

 You must request the following datasets in your proposal: